SonifyAR: Context-Aware Sound Generation in Augmented Reality: Introduction

 \textbf{First, context collection using PbD.} SonifyAR adopts a \textit{Programming by Demonstration} (PbD) \cite{10.1145/291080.291104} pipeline to simplify the specification of complex AR interactions.
 The PbD pipeline enables users to demonstrate AR sound interactions while the system automatically detects the action and collects context information.
 For example, if a creator wants to sonify the stomping of a walking robot, they can position the virtual robot on the target (physical) surface.
 As the robot walks, the collision between robot's feet and the surface, as well as the context information like the robot's attributes and the surface's material, is captured by SonifyAR .

 \textbf{Second, context as text.} To utilize AR context information stemming from multiple sources (\textit{e.g.} user action, virtual object, real-world environment) and in different formats (\textit{e.g.} categorical, 3D shape, image), we use text as the universal medium to encompass all context information.
-By describing all context with text and fitting different parts into a template (\textit{"This event is [Event Type], caused by [Source].
+For example, we generate an LLM prompt using the following template: ``\textit{This event is [Event Type], caused by [Source].
 This event casts on [Target Object].
-[Additional Information on Involved Entities]"}), we represent context information of AR interactions as text snippets.
+[Additional Information on Involved Entities]}''.

 \textbf{Finally, LLM-based sound acquisition.} We integrate a suite of four sound acquisition methods: \textit{recommend}, \textit{retrieve}, \textit{generate}, and \textit{transfer}, all controlled by the underlying LLM.
 For each AR sound interaction, the context information as text is fed to the LLM for processing.
 The LLM then provides text prompts that control the suite of four sound acquisition methods, which automatically provide matching sound assets for the AR interaction.